 Then we head uphill to a dirt service road that leads to a dramatic look-out over the closer of two reservoirs along the creek, in a setting of beautiful meadows.

-Potter’s Falls, our turn-around spot, spills into a lovely pool surrounded by rocks in a bucolic setting.
+Potter’s Falls, above the Second Dam reservoir, spills into a lovely pool surrounded by rocks in a bucolic setting.
 It’s a great place to sit around for a while.

 If you’re extremely adventurous, you can push on upstream to the dam at the bottom of the upper reservoir.
 But this stretch is only for those with excellent balance and confidence who have no fear of heights.
 Otherwise, this stretch is a nightmare.
 It runs along the face of a cliff that drops straight down into the creek; the path is extremely narrow and not all that stable – strictly for daredevils.